bitwalker/timex/README.md

 ### Adding Timex To Your Project

-To use Timex with your projects, edit your `mix.exs` file and add it as a dependency:
+To use Timex with your projects, edit your `mix.exs` file and add it as a dependency.
+Add `:tzdata` to your applications list as well:

 ```elixir
 defp deps do